CriglerM/WallStreetVBA/README.md

 Homework Week 2 - WallStreet VBA

 This assignment uses VBA scripting to analyze multiple years of stock data.
-Values are aggregated by stock ticker and then reported per ticker.
+* Values are aggregated by stock ticker and then reported per ticker.
-    ..* Yearly Change in stock value from opening at beginning of year to close at end of year Positive changes are highlighted in green and negative changes in red ..* Percent Change in stock value for the year
+    * Yearly Change in stock value from opening at beginning of year to close at end of year.
+Positive changes are highlighted in green and negative changes in red
+    * Percent Change in stock value for the year
-    ..* Total volume for the year
+    * Total volume for the year

-The aggregated values are then analyzed to determine the tickers with:
+* The aggregated values are then analyzed to determine the tickers with:
-    ..* Greatest percent increase
+    * Greatest percent increase
-    ..* Greatest percent decrease
+    * Greatest percent decrease
-    ..* Greatest total volume
+    * Greatest total volume

 # Screenshots of aggregated data